SanketSuradkar/SanketSuradkar/README.md

 ### 👨‍💻 About Me

-I'm Sanket Suradkar, a final year Computer Engineering student at KJCOEMR with a passion for coding and problem-solving.
-I have a strong background in web development and software development, with hands-on experience in various technologies.
+I’m Sanket Suradkar, a driven Computer Engineering student passionate about turning ideas into impactful digital solutions.
+With a solid foundation in web and software development, I enjoy building projects that combine clean design, efficient code, and real-world functionality.
+Always eager to learn and adapt, I thrive in solving complex problems and exploring innovative technologies that push boundaries.

 ---